Aadv1k/AdventOfLua2021/README.md

 	  which case, we get the number with `1` in `getOxyGen` and `0` in `getCo2Gen`.
 In the second function, for `getCo2Gen` we invert the values, so `greater = 0 -> greater = 1` and vice versa.
+- DAY#4
+	- All the solution files got deleted, this is a lesson kids, ALIAS `rm` to `rm -i` in your bashrc, or you will end up like me.
+Well, Currently I am too tired to implement my solution of 100 lines again (maybe I will get around to doing it later), right now, I am moving onto day#5